bunger101/yt-downloader_python_script/README.md

 "---------------------------------IMPORTANT-----------------------------------"

-THIS SCRIPT DO NOT HAS YET A SOLVING FOR VIDEOS THAT INCLUDES A SLASH LINE ("/") IN THE VIDEOS TITLES.
+THIS SCRIPT IT HAS  A SOLVING FOR VIDEOS THAT INCLUDES A SLASH LINE ("/") IN THE VIDEOS TITLES.
 FOR EXAMPLE:

 >Title 1: "歌詞付き】 REPLAY/三代目 J SOUL BROTHERS from EXILE TRIBE"
 >Title 2: "Mind Relax Lo-fi | Mashup Lofi Songs | Feel The Music | Remix / Lofi/"

-SO MAKE SURE ALL YOUR VIDEOS DO NOT CONTAIN IN THEIR TITLE A SLASH LINE!
+IT'S NOT ANYMORE A PROBLEM because all those strange characters are ignored in the ""line 36"" where the "list_comand" variable is defined.
+If you want to exlude any other character you just need to introduce it in this variable.

 "-----------------------------------------------------------------------------"

+Also in the ""line 38"" you can change, if you desire, the maximum length the string, defined in the variable "title", must have.

 Hope it was useful for you.